Heading Out of Mt Gambier, South Australia - Cycling Across Australia

 Heading into Victoria-State number 4

-A quick look at the options revealed that a train went directly to Warrnambool to Melbourne, where we had some mates who could look after the bikes while we took a further train to Wagga Wagga, met up with our family and then hitched a life back to Broken Hill well in time for Xmas.
+A quick look at the options revealed that a train went directly to Warrnambool to Melbourne, where we had some mates who could look after the bikes while we took a further train to Wagga Wagga, met up with our family, and then hitched a lift back to Broken Hill well in time for Xmas.
 Whew!!!!.
 It would be a round-about way of getting there but it came with a couple of big bonuses.
-Firstly we would be able to catch up with our mates who had inspired this trip in the first place.
+Firstly, we could catch up with our mates who had inspired this trip in the first place.
 We may have missed them if we’d left it any later.
-Secondly, we were able to meet up with one branch of the family we thought might miss and then there was the promise of a trip to a rural property where we had an opportunity to catch some yabbies (fresh water crayfish) and rabbits (Tim favourite meal is his mums roast rabbit).
-Both of us are raised in the outback and enjoyed many a trip like this when we were kids.
-Sadly our city lives and world travels hadn’t offered up opportunities to relive the good times until now and we were really excited.
+Secondly, we were able to meet up with one branch of the family we thought we might miss, and then there was the promise of a trip to a rural property where we had an opportunity to catch some yabbies (freshwater crayfish) and rabbits (Tim’s favorite meal is his mums roast rabbit).
+Both of us were raised in the outback and enjoyed many a trip like this when we were kids.
+Sadly, our city lives and world travels hadn’t offered opportunities to relive the good times until now, and we were really excited.

 Outlook from Nelson Caravan Park, Victoria, Cycling Across Australia